MacVenture: Content

 The four MacVenture games all take place in settings common to movies.
 Two are hardboiled detective adventures, one is a haunted house ghost story, and the fourth a fantasy quest.
 The series has a lot of detail put into the game environment, in the form of a multitude of objects being able to act on each other.
-This gives a sense of depth to the environment, and -along the freedom to back and forth from room to room or street to street as you please- makes for a very non-linear gameplay.
+This gives a sense of depth to the environment, and allows the player to have the freedom to travel back and forth from room to room or street to street as they please which makes for very non-linear gameplay.

-Possibly to counter this liberty, all MacVenture games have some kind of time limit woven into the story: in Shadowgate the player must collect torches to be able to look around, in Uninvited evil forces gradually take control and create visions at unexpected times.
-In Déjà Vu the character has been injected with a poison, and has limited time to find the antidote.
-In Déjà Vu II the character is told to collect money or he will be killed.
+Possibly to counter this liberty, all MacVenture games have some kind of time limit woven into the story.
+In Shadowgate, the player must collect torches to be able to look around, in Uninvited, evil forces gradually take control and create visions at unexpected times.
+In Déjà Vu, the character has been injected with a poison, and has limited time to find the antidote.
+In Déjà Vu II, the character is told to collect money or he will be killed.

 Graphics are shown in a 256×171-pixel window and, although interactive, remain mostly static.
 Some limited animation is featured on player-initiated actions and when entering a room.
-In Uninvited, Shadowgate and Déjà Vu II the about box has an animated presentation of the development team in the style of the game, accompanied by music.
+In Uninvited, Shadowgate and Déjà Vu II, the about box has an animated presentation of the development team in the style of the game, accompanied by music.

-The text element in the games is notably literate and plays a role in the character of the games.
+The text element is notably literate and plays a role in the character of the games.
 Object and location descriptions are written in a recognizable style, and descriptions of the player character can be quite disparaging (for example, looking at a flower vase in Uninvited, you are told, "It looks like a goldfish bowl, but it's serving as a vase.
 Function before form, perhaps -- just as in your case.").

 Sound

-The MacVentures make good but limited use of the original Mac's sound hardware, which allows for 22 kHz mono digitized sound.
+The MacVentures make use of the original Mac's sound hardware, which allows for 22 kHz mono digitized sound.
 Sound effects consist mostly of door creaks and other noises related to actions, but Uninvited also presents some ambient sounds.

 Except for the "Winchester Cathedral" sound in Uninvited, there is no music in the gameplay of the MacVentures.
-However, the three latter games feature elaborate about boxes with music and have ending scores.
+However, the three latter games feature about boxes with music and have ending scores.